sanjayaviraj/imgTKT/README.md

 # imgTKT — A Quick Image Analysis Tool Kit

+To access this browser-based image analysis tool, go to https://github.com/sanjayaviraj/imgTKT

 Browser-based tools for microscopy and scientific image analysis.
 Each tool is a single self-contained HTML file — no build step, no server, no install.
 Everything runs locally in the browser, so **images are never uploaded anywhere**.
 Open `index.html` to reach all tools.